-National Bourbon Heritage Month
+What is National Bourbon Heritage Month?

-Why isn’t rum “America’s Native Spirit?”
+But why isn’t rum considered “America’s Native Spirit”?

 Rum is derived from sugarcane and molasses, primarily produced in the Virgin Islands, territories of the United Kingdom.
 In contrast, whiskey became the favored spirit in America due to accessibility – unlike sugarcane and molasses, grain was readily available inland.

 In 1791, facing financial needs, the First Congress turned to taxing distilled spirits.
 At the time, whiskey was convenient to produce due to geographical limitations.
 This led to President Washington imposing these taxes, sparking the Whiskey Rebellion, reminiscent of the grievances that led to the Revolutionary War.
 President Jefferson eventually repealed the whiskey tax, yet other spirits, including rum, remained heavily taxed.

 The War of 1812 exacerbated this issue.
 America needed funds to fight the war, but importing sugar and molasses meant supporting the British economy.
 By 1822, tariffs as high as 75-110% were imposed on Virgin Islands rum.
 American rum distillers also faced nearly 40% taxes on molasses.
 This made it difficult for coastal distillers to compete with whiskey.